-How to redeem Gold Points on Nintendo Switch
+Here's how to put all of your hard-won Gold Points towards something useful

-Every Nintendo Switch game purchase you make, whether it's in the eShop or for a physical game, earns you Gold Points.
+Every Nintendo Switch game purchase you make earns you Gold Points, whether in the eShop or a physical game.
 Those points can be used toward purchases for things like background themes for your 3DS, Prima game guides, and discounts for Wii U purchases.
 You can also exchange your Gold Points toward purchases made in the Nintendo Switch eShop.
 Here's everything you need to know about Gold Points and how to use them.

-- How to add your Gold Points for game purchases on Nintendo Switch

-- How to redeem Gold Points for games in the Switch eShop

 How to add your Gold Points for game purchases on Nintendo Switch

-Every digital game you purchase on the Switch, 3DS, or Wii U eShop rewards you with Gold Points that can be used for purchases in the Switch eShop.
+Every digital game you purchase on the Switch or 3DS eShop rewards you with Gold Points that can be used for purchases in the Switch eShop.
+Gold Points for physical games can only be redeemed within one year of the game's original release date.
+Make sure to do this process before then.

-Gold points from eShop games are super easy to redeem.
+Gold Points from eShop games are super easy to redeem.
 It's automatic.
 As soon as you buy a game, the points are added to your My Nintendo Account.
-Just make sure your Nintendo Network ID is linked to your Nintendo Account before you make any purchases so all of your eshop game purchases from your various consoles will share the Gold Point rewards.
+Just make sure your Nintendo Network ID is linked to your Nintendo Account before you make any purchases so all of your eShop game purchases from your various consoles will share the Gold Point rewards.

 Physical game cards that you purchase for your Switch require a few additional steps to secure your Gold Points.

-- Insert the game card into your Switch.
+- If you have a physical version of the game, insert the game card into your Switch.

-- Select the game you want to redeem points for from the Home screen.
+Hover over the game you want to redeem points for from the Home screen.

-- Select Options in the lower right corner of the Home screen, or press the + button on the right Joy-Con controller.
+- Press the + button on the right Joy-Con controller.

 Select My Nintendo Rewards Program from the Options menu.

-- Select Earn Points.
+- Select Earn Gold Points (Game Card version only).

 Select the profile for which you want to receive the points.